-- The Sterile Processing Certificate Program is a course developed to acquaint entry -level aides and refresh existing technicians on the scope of scientific principles that underlie decontamination, processing, sterilization, distribution, and inventory control of instrumentation.
-This certificate of completion course will provide the knowledge of current regulations, techniques and trends to enable individuals to function with nationally based competencies in health care sterile supply processing and distribution areas, Upon completion of this course, graduate will be prepared to take the Certification for Healthcare Sterile Processing and Distribution Technician’s exam as well as the certification exam offered through IAHCSMM.
+- The Sterile Processing Certificate Program is a course developed to acquaint entry-level aides and refresh existing technicians on the scope of scientific principles that underlie decontamination, processing, sterilization, distribution, and inventory control of instrumentation.
+This certificate of completion course will provide the knowledge of current regulations, techniques, and trends to enable individuals to function with nationally based competencies in health care sterile supply processing and distribution areas.
+Upon completion of this course, graduates will be prepared to take the Certification for Healthcare Sterile Processing and Distribution Technician’s exam as well as the certification exam offered through IAHCSMM.

 *Sterile Processing Technician students are required to take and pass the IAHCSMM (CRCST) exam to successfully complete the program.
 It is required for students to take the provisional exam one month before completing the didactic portion of the program.
 Please note, if a student fails on the first attempt, they must wait six weeks before re-taking the exam per IAHCSMM.
 Students will have 30 days after the last day of externship to take and pass the exam.
 If this requirement is not satisfied by the 30th day after the students last day of externship, the students file will be closed and a certificate of completion from the CCMCC Sterile Processing Technician Program will not be awarded.

 I scheduled an appointment at CCMCC knowing that I wanted to enter the medical field, but never even heard of sterile processing or surgical technology.
 Luckily, Imelda was more than happy to not only show me the path that would be best for me but she also took me around the school and showed me the areas where I would soon conduct my studies.
 I started the sterile processing program as soon as I could.